ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/2nd Level/Power Surge.md

 	- Concentration, up to 5 turns.
 - **Effects**:
 	- *Power surges through your ranged weapons causing your bullets to shock creatures near a target creature.
 This electrical shock deals very little damage but they can shock multiple creatures at a time and they cannot be avoided.
-	- For the duration of the psycast, when you hit a creature with a ranged attack, an electric spark arcs to each creature within electric spark range of the hit creature.
+	- For the duration of this psycast, when you hit a creature with a ranged attack, an electric spark arcs to each creature within electric spark range of the hit creature.
 The electric sparks deal very little damage but cannot be avoided.
 		- The creature hit by this psycast can be hit by an electric spark.
 - **Stats**:
 	- 5 Max Electric Spark Targets.